Sunday, May 28, 2023

 Introduce symbol

 Say: Let’s look at today’s poster.
-What does it say? <Lord, send out your Spirit, and renew the face of the earth.> This is our Responsorial Psalm for today.
+What does it say? <My soul rejoices in the Lord.> This is our Responsorial Psalm for today.
 The Responsorial Psalms also come from Scripture, from the Book of Psalms in the Old Testament.

 Introduce readings